10 ESL Christmas Activities

 Introducing some ESL Christmas activities over the festive period is a great way to stir up some festive cheer with your students.
 With Christmas just around the corner, you’re probably feeling the need to incorporate the holiday into your ESL lessons.

-Instead of just giving your students some vocab lists or reading activities, you can try out one of these fun and unique ways to introduce your ESL students to Christmas customs and vocabulary.
+Instead of just giving your students some vocabulary lists or reading activities, you can try out one of these fun and unique ways to introduce your ESL students to Christmas customs and vocabulary.

 White Elephant Gift Exchange